-I have written about Lóndrangur in my blog the Magical Snæfellsnes peninsula - Part II, where I tell you about the church and the library of the elves by Lóndrangar.
+I have written about Lóndrangur in part II of my Snæfellsnes travel-blog series, where I tell you about the church and the library of the elves by Lóndrangar.

 Now, this troll in Kerlingarskarð pass, Kerling, got caught in the first rays of the sun on her way over Kerlingarskarð to join her fiancé at Lóndrangar.
 She was carrying a bundle of trout on her back and you can see the bundle on the Kerling rock if you look closely.

 The pillar of rock, which represents Kerling, stands on top of Mt.
 Kerlingarfjall, high up - it cannot be missed as it sticks out like a sore thumb, so to speak.
 I had to zoom in on it considerably so the photo is a bit grainy.
 Kerling doesn't look that big when you are standing far below her, but it is huge!
 I have seen a photo of a man standing next to it and he looks tiny next to the rock.

 It is believed that the troll is 21 meter's tall.
 The giantess has been mounted, as it were, once - back in 1948. Ágúst Bjartmarz from Stykkishólmur town lassoed the giantess and was able to mount it.